 The Knorr Soup Mix is the one ingredient that makes this recipe so easy.
 The main veggie ingredient is Frozen Spinach.
 You can buy frozen spinach in many forms now, bags, microwavable bags, or even fresh ones that you have frozen.

 We buy the huge plastic container of fresh spinach at Costco which we can not eat all before it starts to break down, so I always freeze half as soon as I bring it home. (perfect for cooking and smoothies) But the traditional frozen spinach comes in a box.
-It is just the right size and the spinach is chopped just perfect for dips.
+It is just the right size and the spinach is chopped just perfectly for dips.